l0rdFalco/git-prac-1/prac_1.md

 It can aldo be used to compare branches e.g. `git diff branch_1 branch_2`

 It can aldo be used to compare commits e.g. `git diff commit_id_1 commit_id_2`

+## fork

+this is used to copy anothe repo to your github account